 WGS-210 Introduction to Lesbian, Gay, Bisexual, Transgender and Queer Studies

 Offers an introductory and interdisciplinary approach to the lives, histories and cultures of LGBTQ communities and allies.
 Focuses on justice work that honors multiplicity and diversity in gender and sexual expression including how race, class, ability and other identity markers shape LGBTQ lives.
-This course is a General Education course and fulfills a Humanities requirement.
-It also fulfills the Improving Human Relations graduation requirement.
+This course is a General Education course and fulfills a Social/Behavioral Sciences requirement.
 Counts toward the minor in LGBTQ Studies.

 WGS-302 Feminist Theory: Questions of Race, Class and Sexuality